colinzyang/m6APrediction/README.md

-# m6APrediction: A Machine Learning Tool for Predicting m6A Modification Sites in RNA
+# m6APrediction: A ML Tool for Predicting m6A Modification Sites in RNA

 ##  Overview